sinshu/OpenBlasSharp/README.md

 ## Features

-* Thin wrapper using raw pointers.
+* Auto-generated thin wrapper with no special marshalling.
+* Covers BLAS, LAPACK, and OpenBLAS-specific functions.
 * Most functions and arguments are annotated with doc comments taken from the original FORTRAN code.
 This is very helpful when working with the BLAS and LAPACK functions, which often require a large number of arguments.